Are you on a quest to find the Ideal Church? Perhaps you know the one I mean. It is the church where no errors of doctrine or practice ever occur.

 Since the Real Church is made up of flawed people, it is inevitably a flawed body.
 The mixture of good and bad, success and failure cannot be escaped by changing denominations or congregations.
 Russian author Alexander Solzhenitsyn points out that the separation between good and evil does not fall conveniently between groups of people, or between those in our church and those outside it.
 It runs through the middle of every human heart.

 About 18 years ago, I went through the most traumatic two years of my life when I was confronted with the flawed nature of our church.
 It happened when I first grasped what it meant to be saved by the grace of Christ.
 While it was the most wonderful discovery of my life, it was also the most traumatic.
 It was a shock to realize that our church had fallen short of the gospel of grace.
-I realized that the gospel we -
+I realized that the gospel we — I — had preached had been a mixture of legalism and grace that had burdened people instead of freeing them from their burdens.

 I thought: Surely I have to leave, and find a church that is free from legalism, free from error, free from these kinds of flaws.
 I prayed for guidance, and began to read everything I could find on grace.
 Two books helped me decide what to do.